RedHat-UX/red-hat-design-system/elements/rh-alert/docs/20-guidelines.md

 - All Toast alerts can be dismissed by a user selecting the close button or waiting for them to time out.

-{% alert state="Warning" %}
+{% alert state="warning" title="Warning" %}
-If an issue cannot be resolved on the current page or if a user needs to correct a situation outside of the experience, use a [Modal dialog][dialog] instead.
+If an issue cannot be resolved on the current page or if a user needs to correct a situation outside of the experience, use a [Dialog](../elements/rh-dialog/docs) instead.
 {% endalert %}

 {% example palette="light",